 We are looking for adopters to make a real difference to a child’s life.
 Adopters provide a secure, loving home to a child or children for life.
 It’s one of the most challenging, but also one of the most rewarding, things you can do.

 Children who need adoption can’t go back to their own homes for a variety of reasons.
-They’re likely to have had troubled early years and they may have been neglected or abused.
+They’re likely to have had troubled early years and may have experienced trauma in their early years and may have been neglected or abused.
 They may feel rejected, angry and be lacking confidence or self-esteem.
-These feelings can make their behaviour quite difficult.
+These feelings can make their behaviour quite challenging.
 Most of the children are of primary school age or younger and some will need extra support with their education.
 There are single children and groups of brothers and sisters.

 What the children need